s0enke/ruempler.eu/source/_drafts/advantages-aws-multi-account-architecture.md

 [AWS Organizations](https://aws.amazon.com/organizations/) does not only simplify the creation of new AWS accounts (it has been a pain in the ass before!), it also helps to govern who can do what: You can structure the AWS accounts you own into a organizational tree and apply policies to specific sub-trees.
 For example, you could deny the use of a particular service org-wide, for a organizational unit or a single account.

 In one of my next articles, I am going to bring some light into the drawbacks of having many AWS accounts, but also how to mitigate these drawbacks with automated account provisioning and governance, so stay tuned!

+## Thanks

+I want to thank Deniz Adrian for reviewing that article and adding additional points about implicit resource sharing and fearless actions.

 ## References